oddbird/oddleventy/content/workshops/cascading-layouts.md

 sub: A workshop on resilient CSS layouts
 author: miriam
 action:
-  text: Subscribe to OddNews for the latest workshop updates »
+  text: Subscribe to OddNews for updates »
   url: /oddnews/
 date: 2024-12-31
 image: